Warriors' Green says Bucks fan 'threatened' him; fan tossed - WHIZ News

 The fan said “some threatening stuff to my life,” Green said.

+Golden State’s Stephen Curry was shooting free throws with 5:19 left in the third quarter when Green spoke with a game official, repeatedly pointing toward a man sitting a few rows off the opposite baseline.

+The official conferred with security personnel at Firserv Forum, and the fan was escorted out.
+Earlier in the period, the fan and Green had exchanged words.

 “I was this close to really going back and diving all the way in, but just went back and told the official.
-And when I told the official, he said, he’s got to get out of here.
+And when I told the official, he said, he’s got to get out of here,” Green said.

 After Milwaukee’s 128-111 win, the Bucks said in a statement: “Under the referee’s discretion, we are investigating the situation and we are conferring with the NBA.”